rrodrigonuez/WP-Block-Referrer-Spam/wp-block-referrer-spam/README.txt

 1. Go to the `Plugins > Add New`
 1. Search For `WP Block Referral Spam`
-1. Install, then Activate it
+1. Install it
+1. Activate `WP Block Referral Spam` plugin through the `Plugins` page in your WordPress site
 1. The plugin will update the referrer list automatically every 7 days

-= From WordPress.org: =
+= Uploading it in WordPress Dashboard: =

 1. Download `WP Block Referral Spam` plugin
+1. Go to the `Plugins > Add New`
+1. Click `Upload`
+1. Select `wp-block-referrer-spam.zip` file from your computer
+1. Click `Install Now`
+1. Activate `WP Block Referral Spam` plugin through the `Plugins` page in your WordPress site
+1. The plugin will update the referrer list automatically every 7 days

+= From WordPress.org using FTP: =

+1. Download `WP Block Referral Spam` plugin
+1. Unzip `wp-block-referrer-spam.zip` file
 1. Upload `wp-block-referrer-spam` directory to your `/wp-content/plugins/` directory, using your favorite method (ftp, sftp, scp, etc...)
-1. Activate `WP Block Referral Spam` through the 'Plugins' page in your WordPress site
+1. Activate `WP Block Referral Spam` through the `Plugins` page in your WordPress site
-1. Go to **Tools > Block Referrer Spam** page and set the options under **Settings** section
+1. The plugin will update the referrer list automatically every 7 days

 == Frequently Asked Questions ==